 What adds up to the overall Boracay experience is you get to travel via airplane even for just 45 minutes.
-You also get to ride a ferry for 15 minutes to go to Boracay island.
+Moreover, you also get to ride a ferry for 15 minutes to go to Boracay island.
 In my opinion, it’s a lot better than a 3 or 5 hour land trip to get to beaches in Luzon.

 We went to bora not many months ago and it is our first time going there.
 In this post, I will share with you our 3 days 2 nights itinerary.
-This can give you an idea on what you can do in this beautiful place when you only have 3 days to spare to unwind and at the same time enjoy the beach.
+This can give you an idea of what you can do in this beautiful place when you only have 3 days to spare to unwind and at the same time enjoy the beach.

 Boracay Itinerary for 3 Days and 2 Nights